PDFTron is now Apryse. Same great products, new name.

 Basic Usage

-Once html2pdf.js is installed, you can use it.
-The following code grabs and converts a selection of HTML, and then prompts the user to “save”.
+You can use html2pdf.js as soon as it is installed.
+The following code grabs and converts a selection of HTML, and then prompts the user to “save.”

 const element = document.querySelector('body');